hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 - Apache Druid
 - Clickhouse

+### Database design

+A well-designed can save you a ton of troubles.
+While there are theoretical approaches that will lead you to the most logically consistent structure, you should think about the performance you need to get.
+What data gets read and written the most, do you prefer to hold historical data or not having to sort to get the most recent snapshot.
+What datatypes you need etc.
+This article is primarily about optimizing queries when your database is already set up.
+I hope to write a separate article about database design in the future.

 ### Understand your data
 Databases make assumptions about your data.
 Tons of smart people have spent years optimizing and testing databases